Shippable/docs/sources/ci/custom-docker-image.md

 - [Pull an image](#pull-image) from a supported Docker registry and use it to spin up your CI container
 - [Build an image](#build-image) and use it to spin up your CI container

+##Minimum requirements

+If your custom Docker image has `apt-get` pre-installed, we will install any additional packages required at runtime.

+If your image does not have `apt-get` and you do not want it on your image for some reason, you should install the following packages:

+* git
+* ssh-agent or openssh
+* sudo
+* Python 2.7

+In addition, it is recommended that you install any dependencies, test tools, language versions, etc, in your custom image.
+This will make your builds faster since installing them in your build scripts will add the installation time to each build.

 <a name="pull-image"></a>
 ##Pulling your custom image and using it for CI